Rosetta Stone Review: The Truth People Hide About This App

 • 6 hours of group classes offering opportunities for dynamic conversation practice, debates, and role-playing exercises

-This balanced approach ensures that you're not just memorizing phrases, but truly understanding and internalizing the language.
+This balanced approach ensures that you're not just memorizing phrases, but truly understanding and internalizing the target language.
 The self-study components allow you to learn at your own pace, while the live interactions provide the crucial practice and feedback needed to truly master French.

 Here are some of our tutors: